kajolroy24/Care-Connect/README.md

-Care Connect
+# Care Connect
-Care Connect
+## Care Connect
-The E-ART Gallery is an e-commerce website where the admin manages the platform by collecting artwork from local artists and uploading it for sale.
-Customers can browse the collections and purchase art directly.
-This platform supports local artists who may not have the resourses ot technical knowledge to manage their own online presence.
+Care Connect is an web-based platform designed to simplify the process of booking doctor appointments.
+Built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, this project aims to provide a seamless experience for patients, doctors, and administrators.

-Tech Stack
+## Tech Stack
 Frontend : React, Tailwind CSS, Vite
 Backend : Node.js, Express.js
 Database : MongoDB